 Once in London, Getting around on the Tube is a breeze.
 Purchase a day pass if you intend to see you a lot as we did.
 This included Abbey Road, London Bridge, Tower Bridge, and East London.

 These are just a couple London highlights you can tick off on a Luton layover.
 Seeing sites like Big Ben, Buckingham Palace, the Shard, and the London Eye are more than doable with 12 hours in London.

 Eat & Drink

-Full up on curry and the best gin and tonic I’ve ever had, we called it on this Luton Layover and made the journey back to the airport.
+Full up on curry and the best gin and tonic I’ve ever had, we called it on this Luton Layover.
 Note: Luton Airport Parkway AND Luton Station are different stops.
-The train we were on only stopped at Luton Station (one stop past Luton Parkway where the buses to the airport are) this added another 15 minutes as we had to wait for a train to take us back a stop.
+The train we were on only stopped at Luton Station (one stop past Luton Parkway where the buses to the airport are.)
+This added another 15 minutes as we had to wait for a train to take us back a stop.

 Luton Layover Good to Know

 Travel Time: Allow for 1hr each way